 F. Short-Term Thinking

 A common thing that we encounter is that many people want to do spiritual work now!
 Forget about studying and preparing for the future, “I want to do something for God right now.”
 I am reminded of some of the brothers that I have met who said, “Oh!
 Studying for the future!
 I want to do spiritual work right now.”
 But praise God there are others.
 Viacheslav Nesteruk is just one of them.
 He studied.
 He started coaching another small group.
 He was a pastor.
 He was assistant superintendent.
-He had a large CBLT Center with over seven hundred students.
-Then he became both provincial superintendent and chairman of CBLT-Ukraine.
+He had a large New Life for Churches ministry with over seven hundred students.
+Then he became both provincial superintendent and a denominational president in Ukraine.
 He has been to the Far East.
 And some others of you have had the same experience--because you were thinking long-term, not short-term.

-V. Proper Attitudes Can Be Developed — In Students & In Team
+V. Proper Attitudes Can Be Developed — In WORKERS & In Team

 How do you build people up, not tear people down?

-A. Complement each student on something.
+A. Complement each worker on something.

 Of course that can mean complement your team.
 At home it could mean compliment your child.
 But we are thinking in terms a little larger, of our spiritual ministry.
 What happens when you complement a person?
 You are building security.
 “Oh, I have done something right.”
 “Oh, he was pleased with me.”
 “Oh, it was just like he hoped.”
 Parents, just stop and think a moment and look at your children and see how hard they are trying to please you, many, many times.
 Many of your team members are trying to do just that for their directors and for their administrators.
 Many students are doing just that for their course coaches.
-Complementing each student on something creates security.
+Complementing each worker on something creates security.
 It also gives a feeling of acceptance.
 “I am important to my leader.”
 Or, “I am important to my husband.”
 “He wants me.
 He counts on me.
 I am important to him.”
 All of us need __________________.”
 We are not made to live unto ourselves.
 We are not made to be islands.

-B. Do not say “never” or “always” to your student.
+B. Do not say “never” or “always” to people.

 “You never learn the Bible verses.”
-How come he knows fifty of them when he never learns any?
-Or “always late.”
+The house is never clean Or “always late.”
 Or, “always forget the salt in the potatoes.”
 Those words are wrong words.
 It simply is not true.
 So you are stating a falsehood, a lie.
 You are hurting somebody.
 You should never use those kind of words.

 C. Take time to explain things.